Tag: book reviews

 For those of us who, on occasion, feel burned out and put upon and need a vicarious getaway, The Enchanted April offers a welcome respite from day-to-day life.
 You will be transformed, much like our four heroines were transformed.
 It might be just the thing to beat pandemic fatigue.

-• Review of The Scarlet Pimpernel
+• The Scarlet Pimpernel: Book Review

 I was first exposed to The Scarlet Pimpernel by my ninth grade English teacher whose approach to teaching ninth grade English seems to have been getting literature down the throats of teenagers by any means necessary.
-More often than not, this meant ssphowing us the movie version of novels rather than actually requiring us to read them.
+More often than not, this meant showing us the movie version of novels rather than actually requiring us to read them.
 One spring day, we watched the 1982 version of The Scarlet Pimpernel with Anthony Andrews and Jane Seymour.
 I was smitten.

 Shortly thereafter, I found a used copy for sell at my local public library and for just $0.25 the world of Sir Percy Blakeney and Marguerite Blakeney was mine!
 I devoured it.
 Twice smitten.